Behind the Scenes

 One Step at a Time

 With our Trusts goals always in mind, we are working with Kaitiaki O Ngahere to develop a multi-year invasive weed control programme.
-With support from the DOC Community Conservation Fund, Kaitiaki is undertaking a pest plant survey on Takaka Hill that will result in a 5-year pest plant management plan.
+With support from the 2019 DOC Community Conservation Fund, Kaitiaki carried out a pest plant survey on Takaka Hill private land that resulted in the Takaka Hill Pest Plant Management Strategy 2020-2040 and the Pest Plant Action Plan 2021-2025.

 Native plants found growing on Takaka Hill